-Upon completion of these initiatives, the club earns “5 Rivers Pro” status, which gives every member of their club discounts on equipment ranging from rods, reels, waders, and tying materials as a way to reduce the prohibitive cost curve into getting into the sport.
+Upon completion of these initiatives, the club earns access to the 5 Rivers Student Discount Program, which allows club members to order gear such as rods, reels, waders, and tying materials at a marginal discount.
+Through industry partners that make the discount possible, the 5 Rivers program hopes to reduce the prohibitive cost curve into getting into the sport.

 Each club is encouraged, but not required to complete these initiatives to be part of the TU Costa 5 Rivers affiliated network.

 As president of a 5 Rivers club, you have the opportunity to become a campus ambassador for Costa Sunglasses.
 Costa Ambassadors are not asked to take on any additional duties above and beyond the presidential roles.
 We will provide you with a pair of Costa sunglasses on a yearly basis, which will be facilitated through Andrew Loffredo, the 5 Rivers Coordinator.

 The role of the ambassador ito improve the club and engage the campus community by growing membership, getting members to rallies and executing successful events, gatherings, meetings and conservation projects.

 Costa Ambassadors are evaluated on a semester basis.
 Those who demonstrate exceptional leadership abilities are rewarded for their efforts.Each school year, 10 top Costa Ambassadors are recognized as “Top Costa Ambassadors” receiving incredible prizes for their work on their campus.
 Also, as the Costa Ambassador for your college, you have the option to attend the annual Costa Ambassador Summit.
 This event is a free club leadership development opportunity for each club president.